maldr0w/dev-UA/README.md

 - Same as before, except slightly cleaned
 - Now uses a binary heap to improve performance
 	- Rather than needing to search the open set (or something) for the lowest score, it will simply be the first element
+- Now uses Great circle distance rather than manhattan distance in heuristic

+# Tasks
+1. [ ] Fuel consumption vs. Vessel speed graph
+	- [x] Basic case (only one fuel type)
+	- [x] Fuel specific cases
+	- [ ] Consider GHG emissions (Price vs. Vessel speed)
+2. [ ] Pareto frontier
+	- [ ] Plot of tradeoff between fuel consumption for vessel speeds
+	- [ ] Extend to all fuel cases
+3. [ ] Optimal route for different fuels
+	- [x] Single fuel case
+	- [ ] All fuels

+	Here it would be necessary I think, to know the pareto frontier.

+	The heuristic algorithm needs to know the worst case, thus the assumed price of a path using the most polluting/inefficient fuel

+4. [ ] GHG emissions vs. vessel speed
+5. [ ] GHG emissions vs. ice-thickness
+6. [ ] Optimization results
+	- [ ] Table displaying all optimal values
+		- Fuel consumption
+		- Vessel speed
+		- Route segments for chosen scenarios
+7. [ ] Sensitivity analysis
+	- Analyze things like ice thickness coefficient
+	- With this, create sensitivity plot to show how changes in these params affect optimization results